Shop now & save up to 80% on medication

 Storage and Travel Basics

-Store tablets at room temperature in a dry place, away from excess heat and moisture.
-Keep the container tightly closed and out of reach of children.
-Do not transfer tablets to unlabelled containers.
+Store tablets at room temperature in a dry place away from excess heat and light.
+Keep the medication in the original, child-resistant container with the label intact.
+Do not store in the bathroom where moisture is high.
+Keep out of reach of children and pets.

 Benefits